DataDog/documentation/content/en/dashboards/widgets/distribution.md

 #### Percentile markers

-With APM request distributions, you can add percentiles markers on the x-axis.
+With APM request distributions, you can add percentile markers on the x-axis.

 {{< img src="dashboards/widgets/options/distribution_marker_controls.jpg" alt="Marker control preferences" style="width:80%;">}}

 #### X-axis and Y-axis controls

 Axis controls are available through the UI and the JSON editor.

 They allow you to:

 * Clip the x and y-axes to specific ranges.
-* Automatically change x-axis bounds based on a percentage or an absolute value threshold.
+* Automatically change x-axis bounds based on a percentile or an absolute value threshold.
 This threshold can be applied to one or both ends of the graph (lower and upper) in order to remove "outlier" bins.
 * Change the y-axis scale from linear to log.

 {{< img src="dashboards/widgets/options/distribution_axis_controls.jpg" alt="Distribution axis control preferences" style="width:80%;">}}